 Service Bus authentication and authorization

-SAS authentication enables you to grant a user access to Service Bus resources with specific rights.
+SAS authentication enables you to grant a user access to Service Bus resources, with specific rights.
 SAS authentication in Service Bus involves the configuration of a cryptographic key with associated rights on a Service Bus resource.
-Clients can then gain access to that resource by presenting a SAS token which consists of the resource URI being accessed and an expiry signed with the configured key.
+Clients can then gain access to that resource by presenting a SAS token, which consists of the resource URI being accessed and an expiry signed with the configured key.

-- KeyName that identifies the rule.
+- KeyName: identifies the rule.

 To access an entity, the client requires a SAS token generated using a specific SharedAccessAuthorizationRule.
 The SAS token is generated using the HMAC-SHA256 of a resource string that consists of the resource URI to which access is claimed, and an expiry with a cryptographic key associated with the authorization rule.